 The Pros and Cons of an LLC: Decide on Your Business Structure

-Company structure is the first thing to think about when starting a business: The way you form your enterprise will impact everything from your money-raising options to the tax rate you’ll pay.
+Company structure is the first thing to think about when starting a business as the way you form your enterprise will impact everything from your money-raising options to the tax rate you’ll pay.

 What Is an LLC?